 All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
 Information should be kept confidential and stored securely.
-It is good practice to keep concerns and referrals in a separate safeguarding file (either online or paper-based) for each child.
-Records should include:
+It is good practice to keep concerns and referrals in a separate safeguarding file for each child.
+Records should contain:

-- a clear and comprehensive summary of the concern; - · details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome.
+- a clear, accurate and comprehensive summary of the concern - · a separate clear, accurate action taken to the concern including why decisions were made and the outcome

-If in doubt about recording requirements, staff should discuss with the DSL (or deputy)
+If in doubt about recording requirements, staff should discuss with the DSL (or Deputy DSL) before an entry is made on Cpoms, but without causing delay to any support for the child.